If you plan to host and install WordPress on Linode, you probably know that Linode cloud hosting is one of the best.

 Now your domain name is pointing to your WordPress website, but WordPress is not yet completely installed.
 Now it’s time for step 4 of how to install WordPress on Linode VPS.

-Step 4: Install Free SSL Certificate on Linode
+Step 4: Install Let’s Encrypt SSL Certificate

-In order to configure and install the free SSL certificate on Linode, you need to access your server via SSH.
+To configure and install the free SSL certificate on Linode, you need to access your server via SSH.
 You can use Linode Console, or use another terminal such as Putty.
+At this point, you need the root password you created earlier to access your server.

+In this example, I’ll use Putty.
+Install putty from this link and open it.
 Once you open it, copy your server IP address and paste it into the box under Host Name.
 The port by default is 22. and the connection type is SSH.
-Next, click open.
+Next, click Open.

 When you log in to the server via Putty for the first time, you will see a security alert.
 Click accept to continue.